We resolve men’s bladder, bowel, intimacy and pelvic pain conditions

 Central sensitization: Individuals who have central sensitization experience pain even though their tissues are healed, there is no injury and there is no obvious “reason” for them to be in pain.
 As a broad overview, the central nervous system (brain and spinal cord) is sending pain signals even in the absence of an injury, thus perpetuating your sensation of pain.
 We’ve seen this often and we will help unravel what is going on.
 We are members of the International Pelvic Pain Society, avid readers of pain science and have completed countless post graduate education courses on pain neuroscience and how to best treat it.
 As such, you will receive pain neuroscience education in your treatment program so you have a better understanding of what is going on and how you can mitigate the pain.
 Central sensitization has been a prevalent component of Dr. O’Keefe’s pelvic pain patients, which has driven her to seek out best practices and advanced techniques to offer you quality care that gives you results.
 If a person has central sensitization, multidisciplinary collaboration is best and we are happy to work with your other providers.

 What about my problem, I don’t see it listed here?
-We have over 20 years experience working in pelvic health, chances are we’ve worked with men who have your condition or a condition similar to yours.
-If we haven’t, we pledge to do our best to problem solve your condition to get you relief and results.
+The licensed, doctors of physical therapy at Purple Mountain PT are male pelvic health specialists.
+We are not simply adapting “women’s health” to men.
+We have completed extensive training specific to male pelvic health, chronic pelvic pain, prostate problems, prostatectomy rehab and more.
+If you do not see your particular condition listed here, chances are high that we have helped someone just like you.
+Our holistic treatment, directed to you shoulder blades, low back, hips, abdomen and thighs will uncover problems contributing to your symptoms.
+We also assess and treat the pelvic floor and often in men we find an over-use of their abdominals, lack of awareness of the muscles that control urination and high tone pelvic floor causing pain and urinary or bowel problems.
 We have extensive experience and we will put that experience to work for you!
 Because we conduct comprehensive evaluations of your abdomen, low back, hips, thighs and pelvic floor we are able to uncover underlying myofascial restrictions, nerve issues, blood flow compromise and problematic areas in muscle strength, function, length and joint mobility.
 With our evaluation findings we can determine a plan of care forward for your unique condition.
 We’ve treated men with diagnoses not listed here, including small fiber peripheral neuropathy, fractured pelvic bones, joint hypermobility syndrome and other problems.
-Call us and we’re happy to answer your questions!
+Call us at 616.516.4334 and we’re happy to answer your questions!
+Alternatively, you can submit this online inquiry and we will be in touch.